Georgia Harris (sprinter)

 Georgia Harris (born 10 June 2004) is an Australian sprinter.
-She won the gold medal in the 100 metres at the 2023 Pacific Games.
+She won the gold medal in the 100 metres at the 2023 Pacific Games and the 2025 Summer World University Games.

-Career
+Biography

-She competed for Australia at the 2022 World Athletics U20 Championships in Cali, Colombia in both the 200 metres and the women's 4 x 100 metres relay, in which the Australian team placed sixth overall in the final.
+Harris competed for Australia at the 2022 World Athletics U20 Championships in Cali, Colombia in both the 200 metres and the women's 4 x 100 metres relay, in which the Australian team placed sixth overall in the final.
 In April 2023, she lowered her personal best to 11.46 seconds in winning the Australian U20 Championships 100m race.
 She was also second in the 200m in 23.61.

 In November 2023, she won the gold medal in the 100 metres at the 2023 Pacific Games in Honiara a time of 11.70 seconds, having also topped the qualifying lists in both the heats and semi-final.

-She was selected for the Australian relay pool for the 2025 World Athletics Relays in China in May 2025.
+Harris was selected for the Australian relay pool for the 2025 World Athletics Relays in China in May 2025.
 In the first round of the 4 × 100 m relay she ran alongside Bree Masters, Kristie Edwards and Thewbelle Philp as they finished third in their heat with a time of 43.15, narrowly missing automatic qualification by 0.02 seconds.
 She was selected for the 2025 Summer World University Games in Bochum, winning the gold medal in the 100 metres and the women's 4 x 100 metres relay.
 She was selected for the Australian team for the 2025 World Athletics Championships in Tokyo, Japan.